jchapron/jchapron.github.io/2015/08/14/getting-started-with-redux.md

 }))
 export default class FriendListApp extends Component {
 ```
-Oh god what is that !?
-Ok don't worry this is an optional ES2016 feature called a decorator.
+Oh god what is that!?
+OK don't worry this is an optional ES2016 feature called a decorator.
 They are a handy way of calling high order functions.
 The equivalent would be `connect(select)(FriendListApp);` where select is a function that returns what we did here.

 ```jsx
   static propTypes = {